srtamaciel/srtamaciel/README.md

 <br/>

-I like doing yoga 🧘‍♀️ , seeing anime 👩🏻‍💻 , computers 💻 and having fun ✨
+I like working out 💪🏻, spending time with my cat 🐈‍⬛ , take care of my plants 🌸 and having fun ✨
 <br/>
 <br/>